Dodge Home

 G7.
 Angel’s Ransom.
 NBC, 1956.

 Made-for-television movie.
-Originally aired as episode 5 of The Kaiser Aluminum Hour, October 23, 1956.
+Originally aired October 23, 1956 as episode 8 of The Kaiser Aluminum Hour.
 Produced and directed by Franklin Schaffner.
 Adapted for television by Evan Hunter.
 Starring Hume Cronyn (Holtz), Robert Sterling (Freddie), Geraldine Brooks (Marian), Paul Langton (Sam Blake), Pernell Roberts (Jacques), Christine Norden (Waleska), Zamah Cunningham (Laurette), Alan Ansara (Bruno).

-Links: TV Tome | Franklin J. Schaffner Collection, F&M College Library
+Links: TV.com | Franklin J. Schaffner Collection, F&M College Library

 Previous section F. Book Reviews